AdobeDocs/campaign-web.en/help/v8/personalization/content-blocks.md

 >[!NOTE]
 >
->You have the ability to define new blocks from Adobe Campaign V8 console that will enable you to optimize your deliveries personalization.
-[Learn more in the console documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/personalizing-deliveries/personalization-blocks.html)
+>You can define new blocks from Adobe Campaign v8 console that enables you to optimize your deliveries personalization.
+Learn more in [Campaign v8 (console) documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/campaigns/send/personalize/personalization-blocks.html#create-custom-personalization-blocks){target="_blank"}.